TonySensei0/OIBSIP-Web-development-and-design-/README.md

 - 💡 Ideal for showcasing digital products, SaaS platforms, or developer tools
 - 🧩 Easy to extend with JavaScript or frameworks of your choice

+💡 Inspiration

+Nexus was created to provide a simple, no-frills starting point for developers, makers, and startups to showcase their tools with clarity and style.

+📜 License

+This project is licensed under the MIT License.

+🙌 Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you’d like to change.

+---

+Made with ❤️ by Tonysensei0